ingogbe/ecomuseu-guide/README.md

 	- [x] Change the title of the ActionBar when change application language
 	- [x] Implement pinch zoom, in ViewPager of exhibition images (with [TouchImageView](https://github.com/MikeOrtiz/TouchImageView))
 	- [x] Change seletected item in drawer menu when change fragment with external link
+	- [ ] Fix some map troubles with some devices

 -----------------------------